ChrisDud0257/AFINE/README.md

 |                                                                                                                                                                                         |                                                                                                                                                                                     |       [SinSR](https://openaccess.thecvf.com/content/CVPR2024/html/Wang_SinSR_Diffusion-Based_Image_Super-Resolution_in_a_Single_Step_CVPR_2024_paper.html)        |
 |                                                                                                                                                                                         |                                                                                                                                                                                     |                    [OSEDiff](https://proceedings.neurips.cc/paper_files/paper/2024/file/a8223b0ad64007423ffb308b0dd92298-Paper-Conference.pdf)                    |

+For more details about the generation progress, please refer to the contents of Section 5.2 from the [main paper](https://arxiv.org/pdf/2503.11221) and D parts from the [supplementary](https://arxiv.org/pdf/2503.11221).

+### 3.Annotation progress of SRIQA-Bench

-For the images with same contents, we ask ten people to rate their visual quality through a complete paired comparison, resulting in $C_{11}^{2}=55$ comparisons.
-The image with same contents contains the original reference image (ground truth) and ten SR images.
+For the images with same contents, we ask ten people to rate their visual quality through a complete paired comparison, resulting in $C_{11}^{2}=55$ pairs of comparisons, resulting in $55 * 100=5500$ pairs of comparisons.
+Please note that, we also take the original reference image into consideration, thus the image with same contents contains the original reference image (ground truth) and ten SR images.
+Each pair of comparison is annotated by $10$ different people, we final obtain $5500*10=55000$ labels.
+During the subjective experiment, we ask $40$ people to participate in our task.
 The software randomly selects two different images from 11 each time without repetition and display them on the screen.
 Finally, we obtain $55000$ comparison results.
 For the total $1100$ images, we compute the MOS score for each image, including the original reference image.